Watson-Personal-Assistant/developer/_content/knowledge/create-cloudfunction.md

     https://kr-sdk-node-newdemo.mybluemix.net/closedoor
   ```

 **Tip**: If an alert does not display, go to the Cloud Functions monitor UI at the URL [https://console.bluemix.net/openwhisk/dashboard](https://console.bluemix.net/openwhisk/dashboard).
-Check whether your functions have been invoked more than once each.
+Check whether your functions have been invoked more than once each..

 > **What to do next?**<br/>
 Learn about [using audio]({{site.baseurl}}/audio/audio_support).<br/>